 - Reader or text-to-speech technology

-The Disability Resource Center is responsible for assisting qualified students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
-Requirements that are essential to the program of instruction are not considered to be discriminatory.
+The DRC is responsible for assisting qualified students with modifications and adjustments to allow academic access and ensure that requirements do not discriminate on the basis of a disability.
+Requirements that are essential to the program of instruction and therefore cannot be adjusted are not considered to be discriminatory.